 3305 Sacred Architecture

 4 credits

 A historical and systematic examination of both formal and symbolic aspects of structures built for religious purposes, along with their associated religious activities.

 Global Perspective, Humanities.

 Cross-listed with Art History 3305 and Cross Cultural Studies 3305.

 Offered as needed.

 3306 Hindu Rituals and Ethics

 4 credits

 An intense look at the Hindu "path of action" in its many dimensions: rituals of the life cycle and daily life, seasonal festivals and celebrations, castes and stages of life, related notions of purity and pollution, and the relations between action and liberation.

 Global Perspective, Humanities.

 Cross-listed with Cross Cultural Studies 3306.
-Offered as needed.

 3321 Comparative Mythology

 4 credits

 A study of the myth-making process and the major mythological types and themes.
 Global Perspective, Humanities.
 Cross-listed with Comparative Literature 3321 and Cross Cultural Studies 3321.

 3328 Social Inequality and Justice

 4 credits

 An ethical analysis of the social structures of race, religion, gender, and class in the United States and how they contribute to social inequalities.
 Special attention given to the dynamics of social privilege and to various conceptions of a just society.

 Prerequisite: Sociology 1103 or 1104, or 4 hours in Philosophy or Religious Studies.

-Prerequisite: Sociology 1103 or 1104, or 4 hours in Philosophy or Religious Studies.

 Humanities, Social Science.

 Cross listed with Sociology 3328.

+3392 Internship in Gerontology

+2 credits

-3392 Internship in Gerontology 2 credits Supervised field experiences in appropriate settings designed to assist students in acquiring and using skills and knowledge of the field of study unique to gerontology.
+Supervised field experiences in appropriate settings designed to assist students in acquiring and using skills and knowledge of the field of study unique to gerontology.
 Possible settings for internships include long-term care facilities, voluntary health organizations, professional associations, senior centers, churches, pastoral counseling centers, social service agencies for the aged, and research centers.
 Cross-listed with Biology 3392, Psychology 3392, Social Work 3392, and Sociology 3392.

+4492 Senior Thesis (Capstone)

+4 credits

-4492 Senior Thesis (Capstone) 4 credits A seminar required of all Religious Studies majors as part of their graduation requirements.
+A seminar required of all Religious Studies majors as part of their graduation requirements.
 Each student is required to write a major paper on a topic within the major.
 A member of the Department supervises the project.

 Prerequisite: permission of instructor.

+2265; 3365; 4465 Special Topics In Religious Studies

+4 credits

-2265; 2266; 3365; 3366; 4465; 4466 Special Topics In Religious Studies 4 credits The study of a selected topic in the discipline.
+The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.

+2295; 3395; 4495 Internships in Religious Studies

+0-4 credits

-2295; 2296; 3395; 3396; 4495; 4496 Internships in Religious Studies 0-4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Religious Studies 0-4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

+2298; 3398; 4498 Independent Studies in Religious Studies

+0-4 credits

+Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

+SCHOOL LIBRARY MEDIA

-School Library Media Associate Professor M. Kerby.
+Associate Professor M. Kerby.